Why Electrical Outlets Do Not Have Full Power

 - Voltage Feedback Causes Partial Power

-The electrical system most likely lost one leg of power so the circuits are feeding back.
+The electrical system most likely lost one leg of power so the circuits are feeding voltage back through one leg of a 220volt circuit that is turned on.

 The lost portion of electrical power will need to be identified by inspecting various circuits and components of the home electrical system.